 Guest Studio (floor 1)

 Originally, floor 1 housed the only kitchen in the house and it was an open floor plan.
-We put up walls, moved the kitchen, added a full bathroom, laundry room (not photographed), playroom (not photographed), and a back patio right before the entrance to the backyard.
+We put up walls, moved the kitchen, and added a full bathroom, laundry room (not photographed), gym (not photographed), and a back patio right before the entrance to the backyard.
 We decided to have a guest studio for friends and family who visit from out of town but also as an option to AirBnB.
 The guest studio has its own entrance and is separated by walls and a door from the rest of the house.

 Back Patio (floor 1)

 Prior to this being our back patio it was actually a half bath and mudroom, right before entering the backyard.
 We ended up extending it since the structure was already there and it didn’t take away space from the backyard, a no-brainer to another area within the house to hang in.
 This also became the inspiration for building our terrace.
-We had thought about installing a hot tub in the backyard by checking out Hot Tubs For Sale near us so we could browse and make a decision, but as of yet we have decided to put that on hold for the time being, however, I think it would be a good addition when we have done a few more tweaks to make the space completely ours.

 New Jersey Contractors used to renovate my brownstone: